Code-Institute-Submissions/SOMM/README.md

 - A sign up to newsletter form which has a input field for email address and subscribe button which submits the form, The button color inverts on hover and increases in size.

--A hours section which is a simple text explaining the opening hours
+- An hours section which is a simple text explaining the opening hours

--An embeded google map which when clicked will bringyou to the address
+- An embeded google map which when clicked will bringyou to the address

--The very bottom of the footer contains two social media icons from font awesome which on click will bring you to the respective website on a new window.
+- The very bottom of the footer contains two social media icons from font awesome which on click will bring you to the respective website on a new window.

+#### BOOKING MODAL
+The booking modal is active via the navbar link on all pages of the website it is also activated via the "book now" CTA button on the landing page.
+The modal consists of a form which can be sent via the submit button or exited from via the cancel button, the x on top or by clicking outside the modal.

+#### HOME PAGE
+when you initially land on the site you are greeted by a full page image of the inside of the bar which has welcome text at the top and the book now CTA button at the bottom center. scrolling down the page brings you to the about section of the website followed by nice images of food and wine with a link to the menus page.
+- ABOUT section contains a title "The somm story" followed by a nice paragraph with a fixed background image to create a parralax effect. this section is linked to the nav bar via the about nav link.
+- MENU section contains two inline images of wine and food with a link to the menus page

+#### MENUS
+This page consists of four sections which have different background images for each. two of which are fixed to create a parrlax effect.
+The page is responsive and has 3 sections inline on top with full width section on bottom on large screens but are aligned on top of eachother on medium and small screens.

+#### CONTACT
+The contact page consists of the following:
+- title centered "contact us"
+- a nice background image covering the page
+- a list of the contact information with fontawesome icons
+- a form titled "send us a message" with a button to submit the form "send" which inverts color when hovered on. the form is full width on small devices and 50% on larger screens.

+### **FUTURE FEATURES**
+These are ideas to add in the future but couldnt for the moment due to lack of knowledge.
+- Validation messages for the forms as feedback to the user
+- a section where people can post reviews directly to the site